healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   Base (20%) - **9.0**/undefined

-The Chefman Electric Kettle was quite well-designed in its carafe, lid, and power base.
+The Chefman Electric Kettle has a  well-designed carafe, lid, and power base.
 However, the handle could have better contour and grip support.
-Its control panel is quite compact, considering the 5 presets it has.
-Also, the removable tea infuser is quite a rare addition, especially for the kettle’s price.
+Its control panel is quite compact, considering the 5 included presets.
+On the other hand, the removable tea infuser is quite a rare addition, especially for the kettle’s price.

 ### In the Box